 However, a little fact-checking shows that Wisnewski’s premise is incorrect due to a common misconception about temperatures in space.

-Consequently, on the Moon the temperature of the ground is essentially irrelevant as regards film temperatures and claiming that ground temperatures would overheat the films is a misleading and amateurish scientific error.
+Consequently, on the Moon the temperature of the ground is essentially irrelevant as regards film temperatures and claiming that ground temperatures would overheat or freeze the films is a misleading and amateurish scientific error.

-In other words, a film exposed to sunlight on the Moon is affected by the same level of thermal stresses that affect it on Earth on a bright sunlit day on a high mountain.
-As we all know, tourists are quite able to take photographs in the mountains and even in the heat of tropical forests or deserts without their film melting or spoiling its colors.
+In other words, a film exposed to sunlight on the Moon is affected by the same level of thermal stresses that wouldaffect it on Earth on a bright sunlit day on a high mountain.
+As we all know, before digital cameras were introduced, tourists were quite able to take photographs in the mountains and even in the heat of tropical forests or deserts without their films melting or spoiling their colors.

-Besides, if someone argues that it’s impossible for film to withstand the vacuum and the temperatures on the Moon, then he or she is implying that all the photographs ever taken on film in space during Russian and American spacewalks are fake, because there are no differences, in terms of temperature, vacuum and exposure to sunlight, between the conditions on the Moon and those in Earth orbit.
+Besides, if someone argues that it would have been impossible for film to withstand the vacuum and the temperatures on the Moon, then he or she is implying that all the photographs ever taken on film in space during Russian, European and American spacewalks are fake, because there are no differences, in terms of temperature, vacuum and exposure to sunlight, between the conditions on the Moon and those in Earth orbit.

-Figure 8-1.
-Ed White used an ordinary camera (shown circled here, in front of the astronaut’s chest) during his spacewalk in 1965.
+Figure 8.6-1.
+Ed White used an ordinary camera (which can be seen here in front of the astronaut’s chest), with no thermal protection, during his spacewalk in 1965.
 NASA photograph S65-30431.

-Moreover, the Apollo lunar cameras had been treated specifically to have reflective surfaces instead of the traditional black finish.
+Moreover, the Apollo lunar cameras had been treated specifically to have reflective surfaces instead of the traditional black finish, as shown in Figure 8.6-2.
 This treatment reflected most of the heat received from the Sun.